Embedding a 64-bit binary in a 32-bit Windows C++ app

 }

-If process is part of the job, all other child processes I might create after would also be part of the same job.
-The interesting flag here is JOB_OBJECT_LIMIT_KILL_ON_JOB_CLOSE which essentially means that if a parent process dies, all its children will die too.
-In this way I don’t have to worry about 64-bit process staying alive after its counterpart is gone.
+If a process is included in the job, any other child processes I create afterward will also become part of the same job.
+An intriguing flag here is JOB_OBJECT_LIMIT_KILL_ON_JOB_CLOSE, which essentially means that if the parent process terminates, all its children will also be terminated.
+This way, I don’t have to concern myself with the 64-bit process lingering after its counterpart has exited.

 Creating a 64-bit process